-In June 2012, Google reported that 45 countries had asked it to restrict access to certain content in the last six months of 2011.
-And U.S. legislators want more technology firms to do the same.
+Google's Transparency Report shows that 63 countries asked it to restrict access to certain content in the first six months of 2014.
+And in 2013, Google was asked to remove over 39,000 items from its search results and other sites.
+In the United States, legislators want more technology firms to do the same.
+2